 “Working nine to five … ” I’m sure everyone remembers that beautiful song by Dolly Parton.
 Today, I’m not obviously writing an article about the song, but about my work and about my “nine to five” job.

-I follow I very strict timetable everyday, so I can be at work ready for my clients.
-I don’t commute, it is a fact, I don’t, but I still get up at 6.30am in order to do everything I need to do (including have some time with my 2-year old daughter) before going to work.
+I follow a very strict schedule every day, so I can be at work ready for my clients.
+I don’t commute, it is a fact, I don’t, but I still get up at 6.30 am in order to do everything I need to do (including having some time with my 2-year old daughter) before going to work.
 I believe being this disciplined is very beneficial.
 Not only I work at my most productive hours but I also offer a more reliable service to my clients.

 I also think is very important to keep a balance in life.
-I try to keep that balance between working life and family life, in my particular case I chose not to work weekends, because I believe it is very important to take some time for myself and to be a mother to my daughter.
-This is also very important for me.
+I try to keep that balance between working life and family life, in my particular case I chose not to work weekends because I believe it is very important to take some time for myself and to be a mother to my daughter.
+This is also very important to me.

 Some colleagues have totally different routines and choose totally different paths.
 At the end of the day, each one of us chooses what is best for them.
 There’s no right or wrong here.
 Perhaps, for me, I would say that discipline is a very important part of my lifestyle and my work.